Global Forecasting of Tropical Cyclone Intensity Using Neural Weather Models: Conclusion

 We introduced a tracking-independent post-processing setup and compared different post-processing algorithms.
 ANNs provided the best overall probabilistic skill, though case studies revealed that this does not always translate to realism at extended lead times.
 CNNs, particularly UNets, performed well at short lead times but degraded rapidly beyond 72-96h lead times.
 This challenge highlights the need for shared benchmarks to further engage the ML community in designing or post-processing NeWMs for extremes \citep{olivetti2024}.

-Simple feature engineering, such as storm-centric masking, improved trustworthiness.
+Simple feature engineering, such as storm-centric masking, improved model performance.
 For example, masked linear models learned physically plausible patterns, such as increasing forecast uncertainty with lead time.
 Despite challenges at long lead times, our results show that even lightweight models can extract useful predictive signals from NeWM outputs.
 Their simplicity, combined with the low inference cost and global availability of deterministic NeWMs, supports the development of accessible end-to-end TC forecasting tools, complementing more computationally intensive generative or physics-based forecasting models.

 Future work could explore larger training datasets and expanded predictor sets, including temporal features and variables used in operational statistical schemes \citep{NHC2022}.
+More specifically, future work could be expanded to consider oceanic data, given how important air-sea interactions have been in the intensification of storms \citep{nickerson2025rapid, zhang2023modulation, SrokaEmanual2021Review}.
+This is especially true considering that NeWMs have generally been trained as atmospheric models and generally do not predict ocean variables, or predict only the sea surface temperature \citep[e.g., as in][]{gencast24}.
+Thus, there are likely improvements to our framework derived from considering, e.g., sea subsurface temperature profiles, ocean heat content, surface enthalpy-fluxes, and air-sea mixing when predicting the intensity of tropical cyclones.
 Our pipeline can be extended to forecast additional TC structural attributes recorded in IBTrACS \citep{chavas2022simple}, with the potential to reconstruct full wind fields via physics-guided methods \citep{eusebi2024realistic, Wang_2024}.
 Finally, the emergence of foundation models such as Aurora \citep{bodnar2025foundation} and generative NeWMs such as GenCast \citep{gencast24} opens new avenues for post-processing via low-rank adaptation or tail neural networks \citep{lehmann2025finetuningweatherfoundationmodel}, with potential generalizability gains that remain to be explored.